Subscribe to get access

 In addition, The Carbon Disclosure Project’s supply chain program helps organizations and suppliers identify and manage climate change risks including deforestation and water-related issues.

-As demonstrated by their expanded commitment, they’re focus is to protect our planet.
 Ultimately, doing their part as global environmental stewards.

 The announcement was celebrated by environmental organizations.
 Greenpeace noted that Samsung’s commitment is the first from an Asian electronics manufacturing company.
 It also comes after months of campaigning and global protests.
 Thereby, pushing the company to set clear renewable energy goals for its operations and supply chain.